-- WorldFish’s ECOFISH project worked to promote sustainable usage of Bangladesh’s hilsa fisheries to ensure better socioeconomic outcomes for impoverished fisher communities
+- The ECOFISH project worked to promote sustainable usage of Bangladesh’s hilsa fisheries to ensure better socioeconomic outcomes for fisher communities

 - The project empowered women as agents of change in their communities and engaged them in resource decision-making processes

 Hilsa fisheries (Tenualosa ilisha) are integral to socioeconomic prosperity in Bangladesh.
-They are a cultural icon, a local nutritious food source and a primary source of livelihoods for many of the country’s rural communities.
-However, unsustainably managed stocks have led to a sharp decline in hilsa fisheries, with rural women bearing much of the brunt.
+Hilsa are a cultural icon, a local nutritious food source and a primary source of livelihoods for the country’s rural communities.
+However, unsustainably managed stocks have led to a sharp decline in hilsa fisheries, with rural women bearing much of the brunt of the decline.

-Despite the Government of Bangladesh’s attempts to reverse widespread declines, they have experienced little success imposing a top-down regulatory approach or by imposing legal repercussions for fishing violations.
+Despite the Government of Bangladesh’s attempts to reverse the widespread declines, there has been little success imposing a top-down regulatory approach or through threatening legal repercussions for fishing violations.

-To try a different approach, USAID implemented the Enhanced Coastal Fisheries in Bangladesh (ECOFISH) activity, which aimed to improve the ecological integrity of the Meghna River by developing co-management approaches and empowering women to be agents of change in conservation.
-Women were assigned influential community roles as part of the project and were able to better encourage their male family members to abide by fishing regulations.
+To try a different approach, USAID implemented the Enhanced Coastal Fisheries in Bangladesh (ECOFISH) activity, which aimed to improve the ecological integrity of the Meghna River by developing co-management approaches with local communities and empowering women to be agents of change in conservation.

-The activity, jointly implemented by WorldFish and Bangladesh’s Department of Fisheries, supported the Department of Fisheries and local communities in establishing a collaborative, science-based co-management approach to reduce overfishing and protect juvenile fish and brood hilsa in the peak spawning season.
+The activity, jointly implemented by WorldFish and Bangladesh’s Department of Fisheries, supported the establishment of a collaborative, science-based approach to reduce overfishing and protect juvenile fish and brood hilsa in the peak spawning season.